JamesGreenaway/craftcms/README.md

 ### Introduction
-This docker image extends the official PHP / Apache build to include CraftCMS, MySQL and SSL Certification.
+This docker image extends the official PHP / Apache build to include CraftCMS, MySQL and self-signed SSL certification.

-Currently only suitable for local use.
-Compatible with macOS, Linux and Chromebook (Crostini).
+- Currently only suitable for local use
+- Compatible with macOS, Linux and Chromebook (Crostini)

 ## How to use